mattray/managed_chef_server-cookbook/README.md

 ## restore ##

 Restores the Chef Server in a new deployment, including the `default` recipe.
 It looks for the existence of a [knife-ec-backup](https://github.com/chef/knife-ec-backup) tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.
+If you are using the `managed_organization` recipe it will restore your `/etc/chef/managed/ORG_NAME/ORG_NAME.keys` from the backup.

 ## backup ##